What is an Original Print?

 At Zimmer Stewart Gallery we only show original prints, the artists represented range from emerging to established names.

-You can see the full range of these on our website or just come into the gallery and ask to see them.
+You can see the full range of these in our online shop or just come into the gallery and ask to see them.

 Short Glossary of Print Terms